Alex

 3) Using sudo execute the dcdib script in the extracted release directory with 1 or 2 arguments.
 Root privileges are required to ensure that buffer under-runs do not occur during burning which would result in a CD-R coaster.
 Root privileges also ensure that cdrecord can access your CD burner hardware successfully to burn the CD-R.

-The first argument is the filepath to either a CDI file OR a supported compressed archive (7z/xz/cab/zip/gzip/bzip2/tar) containing a CDI file.
+If your only using one argument, it must be the filepath to either a CDI file OR a supported compressed archive (7z/xz/cab/zip/gzip/bzip2/tar) containing a CDI file.

 DCDIB usage 1